 If you need to be referred to hospital you will have to wait for an appointment to be sent to you in the post.
 This can take some months or longer in conditions which are not considered urgent.

-Pontypridd campus If you are registered with Ashgrove surgery, and you want to see a doctor on campus, you will need to see a nurse to book a GP appointment at the Health Centre.
+Pontypridd campus If you are registered with Ashgrove surgery, and you want to see a doctor on campus, you can visit the Health Centre to book a GP appointment.

 Out of hours illness

 If you are ill after your doctor’s surgery is closed you can phone NHS Direct Wales on 0845 46 47.
 Calls to the 24 hour helpline can be taken in several languages through a translator.
 Staff will advise you on what you need to do.
 They may suggest self care, or may give you the telephone number of the local out of hours service.
 Very rarely they may suggest you go straight to the Accident and Emergency unit at the local hospital.
 Accident and Emergency units do not treat minor infections/illnesses and will refer you back to your doctor for this type of care.

 - dial 999 from any telephone.
 You will be asked whether you require police, ambulance or fire service.
 You will need to speak clearly and calmly and give information of where you are and what the problem is.

 - if you’re on one of our campuses, call security, so they can send a first responder.

 - on our Treforest campus, ring extension 82057 from a university landline or 01443 482057 from a mobile phone

 - on our Glyntaff campus, ring extension 83165 from a university landline, or 01443 483165 from a mobile phone

 - on our Newport campus, contact extension 55555 from a university landline or dial 01633 435020 from a mobile phone